How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 - Your concept requires complex, custom logic

-- You need specific integrations that builders don't support
+- You need specific integrations builders don't support

 - Scale and performance are critical from day one